 Scholarly Commons Citation

 Tsoukala, Philomila, "Household Regulation and European Integration: The Family Portrait of a Crisis" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1380.
+1380.